Philosophy

 Blocks and Manipulatives

-Children learn to design, plan, count, organize, match, sort, and problem-solve.
-They learn about numbers, shapes, and sizes.
+Children learn to design, plan, count, organize, match, sort, and solve problems.
+They also explore concepts related to numbers, shapes, and sizes.

 02